JMS55/jms55.github.io/content/posts/2025_09_20_solari_bevy_0_17/index.md

 Spatial sampling is probably the least well-researched part of ReSTIR.
 I tried a couple of other schemes, including trying to reuse reservoirs across a workgroup/subgroup similar to [Histogram Stratification for Spatio-Temporal Reservoir Sampling](https://iribis.github.io/publication/2025_Stratified_Histogram_Resampling), but none of them worked out well.

-Subgroups-level resampling was very cheap, but had tiling artifacts, and was not easily portable to different machines with different amounts of threads per workgroup.
+Subgroup-level resampling was very cheap, but had tiling artifacts, and was not easily portable to different machines with different amounts of threads per workgroup.

 {{ figure(src="spatial_subgroup.jpg", caption="Subgroup-level spatial resampling, 7.3 ms") }}